• Skip to primary navigation

 Info Chasseron

 The Hôtel du Chasseron was one of our big favorites in the area!
-Food is delicious, the rooms are comfortable and the welcome is very warm!
+The food is delicious, the rooms are comfortable and the welcome is very warm!
 We really recommend that you spend the night there to enjoy the evening and sunrise over the region!

 Price: from 45 CHF in dormitory (breakfast included).
-Double and family rooms also available.
+Double and family rooms are also available.

 Infos and reservation: The Chasseron homepage